Primarily for small game and waterfowl

 Be sure to check your shotgun for a plug, hunting shotguns should not hold more than 3 shells total at one time (magazine and chamber combined).

-For your convenience, hunting hours and important CPW phone numbers are listed on the back of your blue license.
+For your convenience, hunting hours and important CPW phone numbers are listed on the back of your green license.
 Shooting hours are strictly enforced.